gregcotech007/quiz/README.md

     - This website was used validate the Python code for any errors.

 # Deployment
+Before deploying to Heroku, a requirements.txt was created by typing and submitting the following code: pip3 freeze

+Log in to Heroku with login credentials or create a new account if required.
+When logged in, click the button labelled "New" from the dashboard in the top right corner.
+From the "New" drop-down menu, select "Create New App".
+A unique app name must be chosen.
+I chose "p3-mc-quiz".
+Select a region, "United States" or "Europe".
+I chose "Europe" for my region.
+Click on the "Create App" button.

+On the next page, select the "Settings" Tab.
+There is an option to create Config Vars", but in my case, there were not required.
+On the Build Packs section, choose to add the following in the set order:
+    - heroku/python
+    - heroku/nodejs
+Click on python and save changes, then nodejs and save changes.

+Scroll to the top of the page and now choose the Deploy tab.
+Select Github as the deployment method.
+Confirm you want to connect to GitHub and sign-in with GitHub credentials, if required.
+Search for the repository name and click the connect button.
+Scroll to the bottom of the deploy page and select preferred deployment type:
+Choose either "Enable Automatic" Deploys for automatic deployment when you push updates to Github or you can choose "Manual" which allows you to manually deployment when required.

+Select the correct branch for deployment from the drop-down menu and click Deploy Branch for manual deployment.
 ## Heroku
 For deployment of the website to a live publicly accessible website, the following steps were required:
 - Confirmed that correct repository is selected as 'quiz'